Investing in our Indigenous Artists through

 Must be 16 years of age or older

-Complete the short application form linked above.
-We accept applications on a rolling basis, with quarterly reviews at the end of February, May, August, and November, and notifications sent early the following month, with grants processed soon after.
-If you need funds more urgently please contact us to let us know your circumstances.
+• We accept applications on a rolling basis, with quarterly reviews at the end of February, May, August, and November, with grants sent early the following month.
+If you need funds more urgently please contact us.

 What if I’m not on the Indigenous Creatives Roster?
 You can apply for the roster and this mini-grant program at the same time, we will review submissions for both programs together.
 Please submit your roster application first.